Exertion: Physiological

 Exertion, physiologically, can be described by the initiation of exercise, or, intensive and exhaustive physical activity that causes cardiovascular stress or a sympathetic nervous response.
 This can be continuous or intermittent exertion.

 Exertion requires, of the body, modified oxygen uptake, increased heart rate, and autonomic monitoring of blood lactate concentrations.
 Mediators of physical exertion include cardio-respiratory and musculoskeletal strength, as well as metabolic capability.
 This often correlates to an output of force followed by a refractory period of recovery.
 Exertion is limited by cumulative load and repetitive motions.

 Muscular energy reserves, or stores for biomechanical exertion, stem from metabolic, immediate production of ATP and increased oxygen consumption.
 Muscular exertion generated depends on the muscle length and the velocity at which it is able to shorten, or contract.

 Perceived exertion can be explained as subjective, perceived experience that mediates response to somatic sensations and mechanisms.
 A rating of perceived exertion, as measured by the RPE-scale, or Borg scale, is a quantitative measure of physical exertion.

 Often in health, exertion of oneself resulting in cardiovascular stress showed reduced physiological responses, like cortisol levels and mood, to stressors.
 Therefore, biological exertion is effective in mediating psychological exertion, responsive to environmental stress.

 Overexertion causes more than 3.5 million injuries a year.
 An overexertion injury can include sprains or strains, the stretching and tear of ligaments, tendons, or muscles caused by a load that exceeds the human ability to perform the work.
-Overexertion, besides causing acute injury, implies physical exertion beyond the person's capacity which leads to symptoms such as dizziness, irregular breathing and heart rate, and fatigue.
-Preventative measures can be taken based on biomechanical knowledge to limit possible overexertion injuries.